Bangladesh: Who are the key players after Hasina's ouster? – DW – 08/07/2024

 "Zaman has also likely read the writing on the wall and understands there's not much public appetite for the military to play a major political role post-Hasina.
 This suggests the military will be present in the discussions around the interim government, but it will hope to ultimately take a back seat," he added.

-Zaman said on Wednesday that Yunus would be sworn in as the interim head on Thursday night, and hoped that the latter would take the situation to a "beautiful democratic" process.
+Zaman said on Wednesday that Yunus would be sworn in as the interim head on Thursday night, and expressed hopes for a "beautiful democratic" process.

 Student leader Nahid Islam